abhi-pillai/First_Maven_Project/HELP.md

 | Env var not set | Windows `setx` or not set in current session | Use `set`/`export` in current terminal session |
 | MP4 zoomed | `MediaView` shows native resolution | Use `fitWidth`, `fitHeight`, `preserveRatio` |
 | Hardcoding works, env var fails | Environment variables not visible to JVM | Set env vars in current session before running Maven |

+You can refer to this guide whenever you encounter similar issues in the future.
+Visit [Maven Documentation](https://maven.apache.org/guides/index.html) and [JavaFX Documentation](https://openjfx.io/) for more details and best practices.

+Youtube video with similar content: [Maven Tutorial - Crash Course](https://youtu.be/Xatr8AZLOsE?si=vvcEqddDVCo8KhlO) by Marco Codes.